northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/spack.md

 installation can take about two hours to complete.
-As part of the procedure, we recommend that you initiate a [tmux session] so that you can have the installation running as a separate process if you need to do other work on Discovery.
+As part of the procedure, we recommend that you initiate a [tmux session] so that you can have the installation running as a separate process if you need to do other work on Explorer.
 If you decide to use tmux, make note of the compute node number (compute node numbers start with c or d with four numbers, such as c0123) to make it easier to check on the progress of the installation.